ionic-team/ionic-site/docs/nightly/api/directive/ionToggle/index.md

-An animated switch which binds a given model to a boolean.
+A toggle is an animated switch which binds a given model to a boolean.

 Allows dragging of the switch's nub.

-Behaves like any [AngularJS checkbox](http://docs.angularjs.org/api/ng/input/input[checkbox]) otherwise.
+The toggle behaves like any [AngularJS checkbox](http://docs.angularjs.org/api/ng/input/input[checkbox]) otherwise.